Why that $80,000 car of yours doesn't impress me anymore

-The truth is that the majority of research finds that expensive luxury cars are owned by those with higher levels of income, not necessarily by those who are “wealthy”, or rich.
+The truth is that the majority of research finds that expensive luxury cars are owned by top earners who are neither “wealthy,” nor considered the richest.
 Income is much different than wealth.
-When we use the term “wealth”, we are referring to how much you are worth – in other words, what you have to show for yourself.
-Think investments, home equity, real estate, savings, etc.
+When we use the term “wealth,” we are referring to how much you are worth—in other words, what you have to show for yourself.
+The list includes your investments, home equity, real estate, savings, your various lines credit etc.

-Those with a high income but relatively low net worth prefer to spend the large majority of yearly earnings on things like big homes, expensive cars, clothes, and jewelry.
-They do not save.
+According to my research, those with a high income but relatively low net worth prefer to spend the large majority of yearly earnings on things like big homes, the most expensive model of cars, clothes, and jewelry.
+They do not save in the right ways.
 They do not get ahead.
 Their high-consumption lifestyles are killing their chances of building an investment nest egg that we all need to comfortably retire.
 From a financial perspective, these people are not worth very much.
-They are neither rich nor wealthy.
+Most top spenders are neither rich nor wealthy.

 Their high incomes lull them into a false sense of wealth.